Unless otherwise noted, courses are offered Fall and Spring semesters. Consult Schedule of Courses for specific offerings.

 Prerequisite(s): ACCT 302 (may be taken concurrently with the approval of the Department Chairperson).
 Restriction(s): Accounting major students only.
 Special fee.
 In-depth discussion and analysis of traditional intermediate financial accounting topics as well as recent developments in accounting valuation and reporting practices.
 Course builds on topics discussed in Intermediate Accounting I and II leading to an improved understanding of the preparation of various aspects of the financial statements as well as enhancement of their ability to critically evaluate financial reporting.
 Meets the Graduation Writing Requirement for majors in Accounting.

-Prerequisite(s): ACCT 201.
-Restriction(s): Accounting major students only.
+Prerequisite(s): ACCT201 for accounting majors and finance concentration students; and ACCT 204 and FINC 300 for all other majors and minors.
+Restriction(s): Accounting major, Business Administration major, and Finance minor.
+The purpose of this course is to introduce students to a broad range of tax concepts and types of taxpayers to emphasize the role of taxation in the business decision-making process.
+Coverage includes the taxation of individuals and a brief introduction to corporate taxation on a broad basis.
+This course contains required content for both accounting students to sit for the CPA Exam and for students who plan to sit for the CFP (Certified Financial Planner) exam.
 Special fee.
-The purpose of this course is to introduce students to a broad range of tax concepts and types of taxpayers to emphasize the role of taxation in the business decision-making process.
-Coverage includes on a broad basis the taxation of individuals and a brief introduction to corporate taxation.

 Prerequisite(s): ACCT 202.
 Restriction(s): Accounting major students only.
 This course examines the development of theory, concepts and techniques for providing, using and reporting cost information within the organization.
 Topics discussed include process costing, activity-based costing and management, cost allocation, inventory management and capacity analysis, Theory of Constraints management and control of quality costs, transfer pricing, profitability analysis, tactical decision making and corporate social responsibility.